captainbrosset/tocex/README.md

 # WebToc - A table of contents extractor in your browser

-WebToc is a browser sidebar extension that displays the detailed table of contents (TOC) outline for all webpages, in the sidebar as you surf the web.
-The TOC reflects all headings in the current page.
+WebToc displays the table of contents (TOC) outline for the current webpage, in the sidebar.
+WebToc is a browser sidebar extension that generates a table of contents from the h1 through h6 tags in the current page.

+Capabilities and features:

+* View all headings of the current webpage, as a nested outline.
+* Optionally display the heading level numbers, including arbitrary skipping of levels.
+* Quickly jump around within the webpage.
+* Compare the headings structure of multiple webpages simultaneously.
+* Copy the TOC as Markdown headings.
-WebToc is useful for page structure analysis and comparing webpages.
-You can copy the TOC as Markdown headings, or as a list of Markdown links that you can paste in the `.md` file for a webpage as a **Contents** list.
+* Copy the TOC as a list of Markdown links, and then paste the links into a `.md` source file for a webpage as a **Contents** list.

 ![The WebToc extension in the sidebar of Microsoft Edge, showing the table of contents for the current webpage](./images/screenshot.png)